Employment and Support Allowance (contribution-based)

 You qualify for contributory Employment and Support Allowance (ESA) if you have paid sufficient National Insurance contributions.
 There are two contribution conditions you must meet:

-First contribution condition - in one of the last two complete tax years, you must have paid Class 1 or 2 contributions on relevant earnings at the lower earnings limit for at least 26 weeks.
+- First contribution condition - in one of the last two complete tax years, you must have paid Class 1 or 2 contributions on relevant earnings at the lower earnings limit for at least 26 weeks.
 This means you must have worked for at least 26 weeks of the last two complete tax years; and

-Second contribution condition - in both of the last two complete tax years, you must have paid or been credited with, Class 1 or 2 contributions to the value of 50 times the lower earnings limit.
+- Second contribution condition - in both of the last two complete tax years, you must have paid or been credited with, Class 1 or 2 contributions to the value of 50 times the lower earnings limit.

 The 2 tax years that are relevant are the ones that were completed before the benefit year in which your period of limited capability for work began.

-The tax year runs 6 April - 5th April
+- The tax year runs 6 April - 5 April

-The benefit year runs from the first Sunday in January.
+- The benefit year runs from the first Sunday in January

-The lower earnings limit for the 2014/2015 tax year was £111 per week, for 2015/2016 it was £112 per week.
+- The lower earnings limit for the following tax years was £120 per week for both 2020/21 and 2021/22

 Relaxation of the first contribution condition

 The rules are complex and there are situations where the first contribution condition can be relaxed for certain groups of ESA claimants meaning that these specific groups can use National Insurance contributions paid in any tax year to satisfy the first contribution condition.
 This could apply to you if: